 Drain Survey Cost

-• A breakdown of pricing information for different types of drain surveys
+- A breakdown of pricing information for different types of drain surveys.

-• How long the job will take and a general overview
+- How long the job will take and a general overview.

 £250

-How Much is a Drain Survey?
+How Much Does a Drain Survey Cost?

 CCTV drainage surveys in the past were costly.
 Still, in recent years the cost of this technology has reduced considerably so be very wary of expensive survey prices, even a large drainage system should not cost more than a few hundred pounds, with the average cost being much less.